Why the policy of “believe the complainant” was behind the failure of disclosure in the case of Liam Allan

 The eighteenth century jurist Sir William Blackstone said in volume IV of his magisterial Commentaries on the Laws of England that “it is better that ten guilty men go free than that one innocent man should be condemned”.
 I don’t think he was the first person to express that sentiment, although the numbers quoted often vary, and he certainly wasn’t the last.
 It was a widely accepted sentiment that underscored the English legal system for centuries.
 It would be to the everlasting detriment and shame of the same system if that sentiment was ever to be regarded as disposable in the rush to bump up the rate of convictions.

-Mark George QC is a barrister at and the head of Garden Court North Chambers.
+Mark George QC is a barrister and Head of Chambers at Garden Court North Chambers.